Blog Home » Teacher Issues » Teachers’ View of the Bible Affects Motivations

-Teachers’ View of the Bible: It Affects Motivations
+Teachers’ View of the Bible Affects Motivations

 Share:

+Seeing the Bible as absolute truth is a starting point, something leaders should consider as a requirement in those they recruit to teach.
 But, even within that framework, teachers could skew the way their students approach the Christian life if they aren’t careful.
-The slant put on certain aspects of the Word could negatively affect students as well.
+The slant put on certain aspects of the Word could negatively affect students as well, affecting even their motivations.

 If the Bible is seen as merely God’s book of rules and regulations, then teachers will tend to teach for obedience, possibly presenting a more legalistic approach to the Christian life.
 They will be presenting a demanding God who will undoubtedly end up seeming distant to students.